tnustrings/ct/readme.md

    ``boz``
 ``

-we can use relative paths and reference the previous chunk (/bar) via .
+bar has two child chunks, ``baz`` and ``boz``. to put code into baz, we could use the full path /bar/baz, or the relative path starting from bar, ./baz.

 ``./baz: #py
    my = "baz code"
 ``

-this would be baz' absolute path:

-``/bar/baz #py
-   and it makes me
-``

-this appends to the baz chunk. when we append, we don't write the colon after the chunk name.

-this would be it's path starting from the file:

-``//foo.py/bar/baz #py
-   wonder why
-``

-when we don't give a path we append to the same chunk.
+if you leave out the path you stay in the same chunk.

 `` #py
-   print("still my baz code.")
+   print("still in baz")
 ``

 if we would like to change to baz's sibling boz now, we could say ../boz, /bar/boz, //foo.py/bar/boz or /*/boz, if boz's name is unique in foo.

-``/*/boz: #py
+``../boz: #py
    print("in boz")
 ``

-if there's a loop etc, and we would like the next unnamed chunk in the text to be inside the loop instead of appended to the end of the chunk we can say ``.``:
+if there's a loop or so, and we'd like the next unnamed chunk to be inside of the loop we can specify where it should be put with ``.``:

 `` #py
    for i = 0; i < n; i++ {